 NYFA, Ambitious Art Projects and How to Make Them Happen: Four Artists’ Stories

-New York, 12 Artists Present, Salon by Catherine Eaton, Roger Smith Hotel
+NYFA, 12 Artists Present, Salon by Catherine Eaton, Roger Smith Hotel, New York

 QMAD at Crossing Art, A-Lab Forum: Artivism, Curator: Hector Canonge, New York